Find Affordable College Courses

 $4,596 Average Tuition & Fees

 Our analysis found Tunxis Community College to be the best value school for health professions students who want to pursue a degree in Connecticut.
-Located in the large suburb of Farmington, Tunxis Community College is a public college with a small student population.
+Located in the large suburb of Farmington, Tunxis Community College is a public school with a small student population.

 #2